 When you use your points to book travel through Chase Ultimate Rewards, they’re worth 25% more.
 This card does have a $95 annual fee but employee cards are free.

-Marriott Bonvoy Business Card from American Express
+Marriott Bonvoy Business American Express Card Pros & Cons

 You can use points to book award nights at Marriott Bonvoy hotels.
 Or you can transfer them to participating airline frequent flyer programs.